 I decided that I wanted the money to go to a charity that was helping with COVID-19.
 Doctors Without Borders has been doing good work around the world for years, and with COVID they’ve really stepped up.
 Here in New York they provided support to several local organizations and operated two shower trailers in Manhattan at the height of the outbreak.

-From July 16 through 29 I ran a fundraiser through Custom Ink where we raised $310 in profits for Doctors Without Borders, and masks should be on their way to 23 supporters!
-I want to continue making masks available, but these fundraisers are limited by the structure of the site.
+From July 16 through 29 I ran a fundraiser through Custom Ink where we raised $310 in profits for Doctors Without Borders, and masks were sent to 23 supporters.

 Language is not just spoken and written, and even though I’ve been working mostly on spoken languages for the past fifteen years, my understanding of language has been tremendously deepened by my study of sign languages.
 At the beginning of the semester I always asked my students what languages they had studied and what aspects of language they wanted to know more about, and they were always very interested in sign language.
 Since they had a professor with training and experience in sign linguistics it seemed natural to spend some time on it in class.